rafoch/solgen/README.md

 ```

-It all should be generated as zip file
+There may be a possibility for exporting such a structure as a zip file.

 ---
 ## Documentation